whatisnuclear/website/energy-density.md

 the mined energy.
 The fraction of the energy extracted from the fuel in a reactor is called the burnup.

-So in a LWR, the effective energy density is around 5% of 80 million, or 4 million MJ/kg.
+So in a LWR, the effective energy density is around 1% of 80 million, or 0.8 million MJ/kg.
+Note that from a high-level waste perspective, the burnup of the fuel going into the reactor is what matters (rather than the effective burnup of the mined material), so 5% of 80 million is more appropriate.

 ## Comparison with other fuels